ulfschneider/ulf.website/content/posts/reading/2020-07-04-learn-eleventy-from-scratch.md

 If you are not already on the [JAMStack](https://jamstack.org), this is a fast-paced track to get there!

 The course covers all the 11ty essentials in a concise way.
 Andy is taking you on a route where each step carries a meaningful learning that allows you to do something more with your website.
-You will recognize how well the training is crafted and how much love Andy has put into details that will support you – so you don´t get lost on your path.
+You will recognize how well the training is crafted and how much love Andy has put into details that will support you—so you don´t get lost on your path.

 Furthermore, it´s not only about 11ty.
 Just *by the way* you will learn about accessibility and general website optimization techniques, like setting up gulp and Sass, self-hosting Google web fonts, and optimizing your images for speed.
 My own tiny website was already powered by 11ty when taking the course, and still, I learned a lot to improve my doing!
 Surely, Andy knows his stuff.